 "I've tended to rely on using software companies that are established that you have to pay for because they're more, they're more reliable."

 This finding recognises that the same technical phenomena can be understood differently depending on social context and prior assumptions of the interpreter.
 The results suggests that FLOSS adoption is hindered not by inherent technical instability, but by structural cultures that interpret technical problems through predetermined frameworks that favour proprietary offerings.
+These observations have been discussed by Ovadia (2013) and Awan (2022) as inherent perception biases where cost is associated with legitimacy and market prevalence for relative utility.
+Positioned within ANT, this reflects Latour’s (1987) discussion of social inscription within artefacts and stability’s reinforcement through symbolic power rather than performative function.